Lieutenant Frederick John Gordon Whittall MC

 A Company’s former subaltern was gazetted on 18/6/17 for action at Heninel.
 His citation reads “For conspicuous gallantry and devotion to duty.
 When in the second line of the enemy position with only a few men, he succeeded in holding the position.
 When he was wounded, he encouraged his men to carry on the work and gave directions for the defence before withdrawing.”

 Alan Holt’s father Edwin was an affluent solicitor.
 In 1901 the family lived in Platt Lane, Rusholme and employed four servants.
 Alan was born in May 1896.
 He attended Merton House School, near Conway and Rugby School (1911 Census), where he served three years in the Officers Training Corps.
-He graduated Manchester University with a Law degree in 1913.
 He had been a solicitors articled clerk; before his commission on the same day as Norman Vaudrey on 28th September 1914.
 Alan Holt’s Application for a Commission was counter-signed by his father, Edwin; the Minister of Hale Congregational Church and Headmaster of Wadham House School.
 It refers to an earlier application to join the infantry that was signed by the Vice-Chancellor, indicating a connection with the University.

 In the Spring of 1915, Alan was OC of XV Platoon in D Company.
 He arrived in France on 5th January 1916, presumably staying back with the 25th Training Reserve Battalion when the 17th left for France in November 1915.
 During his time with A Company he wrote some vivid and increasingly dry letters to his mother Sarah.
 These recorded wounds at Guillemont and during a fatal accident during rifle grenade training see Flers in August 1916 when his left foot was wounded.